emmyzzang/GoodGrind/README.md

 ![](images/gg6.png)

-The Sad Chart displays the user's sad reasons on the x axis, with reason occurrrences on the y axis.
+The Sad Chart displays the user's sad reasons on the x axis, with reason occurrences on the y axis.
 ![](images/gg7.png)

 =============================================================================